tdd-Lectures/team-a/README.md

  - One field at a time, so when the test fails for an unexpected reason we can identify it quickly.
    - `Assert.That(appointment.attendees, Is.EqualTo(new [] { "user1" }));`

  - Divide & Conquer
    - When I need a piece of software with its own set of rules that doesn't exist yet, we should stop and develop that piece.

+#### Three Laws
+ - You are not allowed to write production code without a failing test.
+ - Write the minimum of a test to make it fail.
+Not compiling is failing.
+ - Write the easiest or smallest production code to make the tests pass.

 ---